 Parents and educators can...

-- create spaces for young people to talk about their sexuality
+- Create spaces for young people to talk.

 - Help break down taboos.